rixx/books.rixx.de/data/reviews/heinrich-hoffmann/struwwelpeter/index.md

 Honestly, as a kid I didn't think anything about them – they're not really more gruesome than a grandmother getting eaten by a wolf, or a witch baked in her own oven.
 But then, they were only in use for entertainment, and never as education, so I got off lightly.

-## Further Reading

-This book offers us a view into the attitude towards children 150 years ago, and shows that some patterns of behaviour, like attention deficit with and without hyperactivity, were well-known in certain circles.
-I haven't read any more about education in that time, but [Die roten Matrosen](https://books.rixx.de/reviews/2004/die-roten-matrosen) features school and educational attitudes in Germany between 1910 and 1920, which comes close and provides interesting historical insights.